Vinnie Pasquantino Player Props: Royals vs. Athletics

 Vinnie Pasquantino At The Plate

-- Among the qualifying hitters in MLB action, he ranks 41st in batting average, 30th in on-base percentage, and 30th in slugging.
+- Among the qualifying batters in MLB action, his batting average ranks 49th, his on-base percentage ranks 32nd, and he is 37th in the league in slugging.

-- Pasquantino enters this game on a five-game hitting streak.
-During his last games, he's hitting .429 with one homer.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.